Free Online JSONL to JSON Converter

 Reconstruct Array

-Export a perfectly formatted `.json` file ready for standard REST API requests or web frontends.
+Get a formatted .json file ready for APIs or web apps.

 import json